Queue Splitting

 3. If you want to control which messages will be consumed by the deployed application, and which ones will reach your local application, set up queue splitting for the relevant target, and define a messages filter in the mirrord configuration.
 Messages that match the filter will reach your local application, and messages that do not, will reach either the deployed application, or another teammate’s local application, if they match their filter.

-NOTE: So far queue splitting is available for Amazon SQS.
-Pretty soon we’ll support Kafka as well.
+NOTE: So far queue splitting is available for Amazon SQS and Kafka.
+Pretty soon we’ll support RabbitMQ as well.

 How It Works #